-So, if you shouldn’t drink whiskey when you write, when should you drink it?
-Social gatherings come to mind, of course, but I like to do something else with my bourbon.
+If that means whiskey and writing don’t mix, then when exactly should you pour yourself a tumbler?
+Certain social gatherings come to mind, of course, but I like to do something else with my liquor.

 I plan to drink another tumbler on Father’s Day.
-(It just so happens that that’s the next big occasion.)
-The purpose of this kind of drinking is to mark a milestone.
-Not necessarily to become inebriated.
-Although, a little buzz can’t hurt.
+(It just so happens that this is the next big milestone.)
+The purpose of this way of drinking is to mark an occasion.
+It’s not necessary to become inebriated.
+Although, a little buzz wouldn’t hurt.

 Whiskey should be enjoyed and savored.
-I believe this so much that I’ve invested in some of my own sphere-shaped ice molds.
-And I was recently gifted a few whiskey stones.
+I believe this so much that I’ve invested in set of my own sphere-shaped ice molds.
+I’ve also been gifted a few whiskey stones.
 I’ve yet to try them but I will.

-For me, the purpose of having a drink can be more than just achieving a certain state.
+Having a drink is not about achieving drunkenness.
 It can be an event.
-If I wanted, I could use a Sharpie to mark each one of these occasions on the bottle.
-It could become my liquid journal.
+If I wanted, I could use a Sharpie to mark each of occasion on the actual bottle.
+And it could become a sort of liquid journal.

-When it comes to drinking whiskey, I look forward to the fall the most.
+When it comes to drinking whiskey, I look forward to fall the most.
 The first day of the season itself may be reason enough to indulge.
 Thanksgiving certainly will.
 And for Christmas… Well, this year, I’m eager to try a recipe for Whiskey Eggnog.
-And I’m not even that big a fan of eggnog.
+And, to be perfectly honest, I’m not even that big a fan of eggnog.

 photo: Michael Mroczek